Kat-11/Kat-11/README.md

 - 👋 Hi, I’m @Kat-11 !:D I am a professional connector!
-I enjoy building relationships and understanding what really excits people in the tech space.
+I enjoy building relationships and understanding what really excites people in the tech space.
 Then I connect them with like minded indvidiuals to create something pretty awesome :P
 - 👀 I’m interested in learning as much as possible about the newest technologies and their impact
 - 🌱 I’m currently learning about blockchain.
 - 💞️ I’m looking to collaborate with anyone who is interested in new career opportuntities with fast growing startups (US & Canada).